jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 ### Caveat
 * Some APIs like tf.split, tf.concat in v1.0 are not backward compatible with pre-v1.0 version.
 Some files are moved to different directories.
 Care must be taken between the Tensorflow version and the version that the code is written on.
-* Github example directories, including v1.0 and nightly build, contains some codes that have not ported to v1.0.
-However, the changes usually is not too complicated.
-Just some information is hard to find.
-Read the doc API for any signature changes.